 Q: How early should I get approved for a loan when buying a home?

-A: A pre-approval is good for 60-90 days, however you can chat with a lender as soon as you start thinking about buying.
+A: A pre-approval is good for 60-90 days, however you can chat with a lender as soon as you start thinking about buying, you can start by trying to get an online installment loan.
 They can recommend potential changes to be made on your finances that can put you in a better position to get a good rate.
 Short answer – as early as possible!

 Q: How much can I afford?
 How does a bank decide if I get a loan or not and for what amount?